 The County's jurisdiction on land use matters is limited to unincorporated areas and the County itself doesn't provide many of the utilities and services upon which its residents and businesses depend.
 County staff and officials regularly work with cities, special districts, and other agencies to ensure that the County's planning decisions support achievement of regional goals.

-Important regional partners in land use planning include the Association of Bay Area Governments (ABAG)/Metropolitan Transportation Commission (MTC); Delta Protection Commission, which has regulatory authority over land uses within the Primary Zone of the Delta (see Figure LU-3); and the US military, which must be consulted on projects near its facilities (see Figure LU-4) to ensure new development does not conflict with operations or pose safety risks.
+Important regional partners in land use planning include the Association of Bay Area Governments (ABAG)/Metropolitan Transportation Commission (MTC); Delta Protection Commission and Delta Stewardship Council, which have authority over land use within the Primary Zone of the Delta and Legal Delta, respectively (see Figure LU-3); and US military, which must be consulted on projects proposed near its facilities (see Figure LU-4) to ensure new development does not conflict with operations or pose safety risks.